State Botanical Garden of Georgia

 Did you know?
 The State Botanical Garden of Georgia is made up of several different types of gardens!
 The Heritage Garden is a collection of plants that have been important to our region of the country.
 You’ll find examples of cash crops, fruits and vegetables.
 There are also lovely blooms in the spring from azaleas dogwoods.
 The International Garden explores how plants were discovered and cultivated in different times and places, including the Middle Ages, Age of Exploration and by Native Americans.
 There is also the Shade Garden, the Native Flora Garden, the Flower Garden and the Herb and Physic Garden

-3. Tour the NEW Porcelain & Decorative Arts Museum
+3. Tour the Porcelain & Decorative Arts Museum

 4. Experience Athens’ best birding spot